 In 1992, HABcore implemented an independent living apartment program which allowed us to meet the needs of individuals and families who are able to live alone.

 We now have two boarding homes, and we have expanded across Monmouth and into Ocean County, growing from five to approximately 260 residents.
 These developments are among our more important accomplishments, as we remain committed to expansion, whenever prudent, to help meet the direct need for affordable, supportive housing.

 Every resident in the HABcore program is encouraged to work, volunteer or attend a program to address their needs.
 The goal for all residents is that they have a safe place to call home where they can reach their highest potential.

 Homelessness is an ongoing issue in our community.
 Every day HABcore staff, trustees and volunteers work to restore stability, dignity and hope to the less fortunate, hoping to one day break the cycle of homelessness for future generations.

 HABcore’s success has been recognized by the Monmouth County Department of Community Development, New Jersey Department of Community Affairs, and Housing and Urban Development (HUD).

 * It costs approximately $12,000 a year for room, board, and supportive services for a HABcore resident as opposed to costing up to $200,000 of taxpayers’ money annually for inclusion in the state hospital system.

 * It is a fact that HABcore is preventing individuals from entering the costly hospital system, as 83% of our current residents were previously cared for in that system.

-* Approximately 90 cents of every dollar goes directly to program expenses.
+* According to our 2016 audit, 92.4 cents of every dollar goes directly to program expenses.